華文

 2. Instrument for observability.
 Emit decision traces with links to sources and receipts (from Pack 1).

 4. Canary safely.
-Release to a small, representative group with automatic rollback if drift exceeds bounds.
+Release to a small, stratified, representative group with automatic rollback if drift exceeds bounds.

 5. Audit before general.
 Conduct independent audit of evals, logs, and guardrails; publish attested report.

-6. Generalize & monitor.
+6. Generalise & monitor.
 Enable for all; watch drift monitors; keep pause wired.

 7. Post-incident learning.
 Maintain blameless reviews; fixes become tests.